How to Make Hard Drive/USB Drive Bootable in Windows 10, 11

-Step 1.
-In the main page of AOMEI Backupper, select the "System Clone" option under the "Clone" tab.
+Make sure the hard drive is detected by Windows.
+Launch AOMEI Backupper, select "System Clone" option under the "Clone" tab.

 The "System Clone" will select the boot-related partitions by default.
 Here, you just need to select your prepared drive as the destination path and then click "Next".

 ✎Note: The software will automatically detect if the target disk space is sufficient for the total things on the C drive you're migrating.
 If not, the software will prompt you to change for a larger one.